 The interest on cash ISAs is tax free.
-This means that while you normally pay income tax of between 10% and 50%, depending on your Income Tax rate, on interest in other accounts you don’t pay this on cash ISA interest.
-You don’t pay any additional personal income tax or capital gains tax on any money you earn from a stocks and shares ISA.
+This means that, while you normally pay income tax on interest in other savings accounts, you don't pay any on cash ISA interest.
+You do not pay any additional personal income tax or capital gains tax on any money you earn from a stocks and shares ISA.

 You just need to be 16 or over to apply for a cash ISA, and 18 or over to apply for a stocks and shares ISA – and a UK resident for tax purposes in both cases.
 Crown employees living abroad (such as diplomats and members of the armed forces) can also apply.

-You can often transfer your ISA (either type) between different providers – you will need to ask your new ISA manager to arrange the transfer for you.
-You can also move money from a cash ISA into a stocks and shares ISA without affecting your yearly allowance.
-But you can’t move a stocks and shares ISA into a cash ISA.
+You can often transfer your ISA between different providers – you will need to ask your new ISA manager to arrange the transfer for you.
+You can also move money between a cash ISA, a stocks and shares ISA or innovative finance ISA without affecting your yearly allowance, unless you are transferring current tax year contributions.
+However, flexible ISA rules allow you to withdraw money and replace it later in the same tax year, without losing any of your tax-free entitlement.

 No. You can open many cash ISAs for as little as £1.
 Stocks and shares ISAs generally have higher minimum contributions.